lwasser/lwasser.github.io/_posts/2022-08-25-python-environments-test-github-actions2.md

 ---
-title: "How to setup testing for a Python environment using GitHub Actions "
+title: "How to setup testing for a Python conda environment using GitHub Actions"
-excerpt: "How to... more"
+excerpt: "In this post I will discuss how to setup a build using GitHub actions that was created to test the earth-analytics-python conda environment on different operating systems.
+Testing supports building open science workflows as it ensures that the environment will run on Windows, Mac and Linux. "
 layout: single_law
 related: true
 #classes: wide